Portugal Non Habitual Resident

-Elimination of IRS exemption for pensions from foreign sources state Budget 2020 Non-Habitual Resident
+Elimination of IRS exemption for pensions from foreign sources state Budget 2020 Portugal Non-Habitual, Resident

-The most recent news regarding the Non-Habitual Resident Scheme
+The most recent news regarding the Portugal Non-Habitual Resident Scheme

 The new wording of the Law focuses on the regime applicable to income qualifying as pensions.